 When several operations occur in an expression, each part is evaluated and resolved in a predetermined order called operator precedence.

 When expressions contain operators from more than one category, they are evaluated according to the following rules:

-The arithmetic and concatenation operators have the order of precedence described below, and all have higher precedence than the comparison, logical, and bitwise operators.
+The arithmetic and concatenation operators have the order of precedence described in the following section, and all have greater precedence than the comparison, logical, and bitwise operators.

-All comparison operators have equal precedence, and all have higher precedence than the logical and bitwise operators, but lower precedence than the arithmetic and concatenation operators.
+All comparison operators have equal precedence, and all have greater precedence than the logical and bitwise operators, but lower precedence than the arithmetic and concatenation operators.

-The logical and bitwise operators have the order of precedence described below, and all have lower precedence than the arithmetic, concatenation, and comparison operators.
+The logical and bitwise operators have the order of precedence described in the following section, and all have lower precedence than the arithmetic, concatenation, and comparison operators.

 Operators with equal precedence are evaluated left to right in the order in which they appear in the expression.

 Operators are evaluated in the following order of precedence:

 Addition and subtraction (+, –), string concatenation (+)